elunna/hackem/hackem_changelog.md

     - It's target temporarily becomes vulnerable to either fire, cold, shock or acid-based attacks, dropping its resistance (if any exists) by 50%.

+[x] Fix unstoning monster spell timeout.
+Changed timeout for monster spell of stone to flesh to timeout 2d7 instead of rn2(7).

 ## Artifacts:

 **Design decision #1:**